 Biomaterials is the science and technology of materials used in dentistry.
 Chemical, physical and manipulative characteristics of various restorative and procedural materials will be explored in the prevention and treatment of oral disease.
-Laboratory experiences develop skills in working with these materials.
 Laboratory experiences develop skills in working with these materials and illustrate the characteristics and uses of dental materials.